onevcat/UniWebView-Docs/docs/guide/transition.md

 )
 ```

 By default, if no parameters are given when called, the `Show` and `Hide` happens without animation.
-If you set either the `fade` to `true` or the `edge` to any value except for `UniWebViewTransitionEdge.None`, the operation will happen with a transition animation.
+If you set either the `fade` to `true` or the `edge` to any value except for `UniWebViewTransitionEdge.None`, there will be a transition animation.

-- `fade` - Fades in or out the web view while show or hide
+- `fade` - Fades in or out the web view while show or hide.
 - `edge` - Defines the **show from** or **hide to** edge.
 The edge transition is a modal presenting or dismissing animation.

 These sample code below: